moble/GWFrames/README.md

 ```
 This gives you a separate `GWFrames` environment with working code, and
 without polluting other parts of your more modern python installation.
+Every time you want to use `GWFrames` in a new shell, just run

+    conda activate GWFrames

+You can install more packages (like matplotlib, ipython, jupyter, etc.)
+in this environment.
+Or if you want to stop using this environment and
+go back to your default environment, just run

+    conda deactivate

 Build requirements